top of page

 Go here to register, and request a Federal Post Card Application (FCPA)

-• October 26: Last day for a board of elections to receive an application for Special Federal/UOCAVA absentee ballot for general by mail if NOT previously registered.
+• June 14: Last day for a board of elections to receive applications for Special Federal/UOCAVA absentee ballot for general by mail if NOT previously registered.

-• October 26: Last day for a board of elections to receive an application for Military absentee ballot by mail if NOT previously registered.
+• June 14: Last day for a board of elections to receive applications for Military absentee ballot by mail if NOT previously registered.

-• October 29: Last day for a board of elections to receive an application for Military/Special Federal absentee ballot for general by mail if previously registered.
+• June 17: Last day for a board of elections to receive applications for Military/Special Federal absentee ballot for general by mail if previously registered.

 Registration FAQ